rmcsharry/sensei/README.md

 From the root of the directory:
 1. `chmod +x branch.sh` (if you haven't done this already for an earlier branch)
-2. `./branch.sh --name branchname --openai-key YOUR-OPENAI-API-KEY --session-secret YOUR-SESSION-SECRET --files "path/to/file1,path/to/file2"`
+2. `./branch.sh --name branchname --openai-key YOUR-OPENAI-API-KEY --session-secret YOUR-SESSION-SECRET --privy YOUR-PRIVY-APP-ID --files "path/to/file1,path/to/file2"`

 This will create and check out a new branch with that name, deploy it to Heroku, set it up with your OpenAI API key, add logging with the Logtail free plan, and a Heroku Postgres database under the Basic plan.
 Note: This will fail if the branch name is not unique.